pdf/crononag/README.md

 ```

 Simply [download](https://github.com/pdf/crononag/releases/latest)
-`crononag` and put it on your path, then add `crononag` in front of the
+`crononag` and either install the package, or put it on your path, then add
-executable in your cron definition and enjoy the silence.
-You can remove any
+`crononag` in front of the executable in your cron definition and enjoy the
-output redirections, eg:
+silence.
+You can remove any output redirections, eg:

 ```diff
 diff a/cronjob b/cronjob